Competition, stability, and functionality in excitatory-inhibitory neural circuits: Taking the energy principle beyond symmetry

-Among the neural network models that allow for an energetic interpretation of the dynamics, firing rate networks stand out for their biological plausibility and enduring relevance.
-Firing rate networks have been a dominant framework in the study of mesoscopic neural activity, having offered unparalleled insight into the possible dynamics of distributed information processing in the brain.
+Firing-rate networks have been a dominant framework in the study of mesoscopic neural activity~\citep{DP-ALF:05,EGB-TDH:10}, offering insight into the dynamics of distributed information processing in the brain, from excitatory-inhibitory interaction to associative memory.
 They have also inspired relevant machine learning applications, such as echo state networks~\citep{JH-HH:04}, where the recurrence among neurons is exploited to define tailored input-output relationships.
-In their most general characterization, firing rate dynamics obey the ordinary differential equation
+In their most general characterization, firing-rate dynamics obey the ordinary differential equation

-where $W\in\real^{N\times N}$ is the synaptic matrix regulating the interaction among neurons, $u\in\real^{N}$ is the external input, $x_{0}\in\real^{N}$ is the initial condition for the dynamics, and $\Phi$ is the activation function with components taking values in some positive interval.
-Firing rate networks are positive dynamical systems where each unit abstracts the average rate of firing of an ensemble of neurons~\citep{DP-ALF:05}.
-Typically, the rates of activation for the units vary in the interval $[0,1]$, with the two extremes representing either neural inactivation or neural activation.
-Firing rate networks have played a central role in the computational neuroscience literature, providing models for a wide spectrum of cognitive phenomena, from excitatory–inhibitory interactions to associative memory.
+where $W\in\real^{N\times N}$ is the synaptic matrix regulating the interaction among neurons, $u\in\real^{N}$ is the external input and $\Phi(x)=(\upphi_{1}(x_{1}),\dots,\upphi_{N}(x_{N}))$ is the activation function with positive components abstracting the average rate of firing of an ensemble of neurons~\citep{DP-ALF:05}.
+After normalization, the rates of activation for the units vary in the interval $[0,1]$, with the two extremes representing either neural inactivation or neural activation.

-A key determinant of the properties of the neural network is the structure of the synaptic matrix.
-In the context of associative memory, the synaptic interaction among neurons is symmetric ($W=W^{\top}$, see Fig.~\ref{fig: graph_abstr}(B)) and is given by a covariance learning rule~\citep{GW-KWM:02} implementing zero-shot learning from a set of random memories.
-From the symmetric characterization of the synaptic matrix it is possible to define an energy function~\citep{BS-BG-BF-ZS:25fr}
+A key determinant of network properties is the structure of the synaptic matrix.
+In associative memory models, the synaptic interaction among neurons is \emph{symmetric} ($W=W^{\top}$, see Fig.~\ref{fig: graph_abstr}(B)) and typically given by a covariance learning rule~\citep{GW-KWM:02} implementing zero-shot learning from random memories.
+The symmetry enables the definition of an Hopfield-type energy function~\citep{BS-BG-BF-ZS:25fr}

 that ensures convergence of the network activity to the desired patterns from any initial condition $x_{0}$ (see Fig~\ref{fig: graph_abstr}(D)).
 Crucially, the memories correspond to the minima of the energy landscape: the dynamics~[\ref{eq: fr-clas}] unfold as gradient-like motion descending into valleys centered on the learned patterns.
-Thus, the energy function provides a global constraint on the dynamics of firing rate networks and explains their capacity for robust associative memory.